 When you're pregnant, everything you put in your body can affect your baby.
 If you smoke, your baby is exposed to chemicals such as nicotine and carbon monoxide.

-- Death early in life (twice the risk of babies born to nonsmoking mothers), mainly because of sudden infant death syndrome (SIDS).
+- Death early in life, mainly because of sudden infant death syndrome (SIDS).

 - Get rid of your cigarettes, ashtrays, and lighters.
 Clean your house and clothes to get rid of the smoke smell.

-- Decide what times are the hardest for you, such as when you are restless or around others who smoke.
+- Think about when it might be hardest to not smoke, such as when you are restless or around others who smoke.
 Plan how you will handle your cravings during these times.
-For information on how to deal with cravings, see Quick Tips: What to Do When You Crave Nicotine.

 - Change your routine.
 Avoid those things that make you reach for a cigarette.